 Step 3.
 Complete your membership registration and payment.

-We use Paypal for membership payment.
-Please note that you do not have to have a Paypal account for payment - you can also use a credit card.
-You will get a Paypal receipt and a bit later you will receive an email with your membership certificate attached from our Membership Secretary Judy Quinn.
+We use Stripe for membership payment.
+Please note that you do not have to have a Stripe account for payment - you can also use a credit card.
+You will get a receipt and a bit later you will receive an email with your membership certificate attached from our Membership Secretary Judy Quinn.

 Members in the 30-34 age category cannot compete at IWF Masters international events, including the Pan American Masters Championships, the Howard Cohen American Open, or any Masters Events that do not recognize the 30-34 age category.

 If you change your email address or mailing address after your registration, notify the Membership Secretary as soon as possible.